ramoncierco7/hORMdb/README.md

 # hORMdb

-Welcome to Human Olfactory Receptors Mutations Database!
+Welcome to Human Olfactory Receptors Mutations Database, a web-based interface developed using the R package called (see, https://shiny.rstudio.com/)

 The aim of this resource is to provide a curated searchable database of sequence variation in human Olfactory Receptors (hORs) to study the differences among individuals and populations with regard to the olfactory perception.